lumuller/DocumentsRecommenderUsingJaccardWithoutLibs/README.md

-## Luana Müller
+## by Luana Müller
 DocumentsRecommender Project
 ================

-## Considerações Gerais

-Projeto de sistema de recomendação de documentos baseada em co-visitação de documentos.

-## Detalhes do projeto
+## Goal

-O projeto foi contruído utilizando a linguagem Java, utilizando o framework open-source Spring.
-A construção do projeto foi feita através do Spring Boot.
+Thi project aim to recommend documents based on co-visitation of documents.
+The main idea is to discover and recommend similar documents using the style "people who saw that, also saw...".
+The main challenge of this project was * not to use * libraries or frameworks to do the recommendation.

+## Project details

+This project was built using Java programming language and the open-source framework Spring.
+It was also used Spring Boot.

-### Interfaces da API
+### Rest API endpoints

 #### POST:

-Esse interface será chamada cada vez que um usuário ver um documento.
-Recebe o parâmetro `user`.
+This endpoint must be used to feed the based about the documents read by the users.
+Every call to this endpoint requires the id of an `user` as parameter.
-Forma de uso: `$ curl -d"user=user1" http://localhost:8080/www.globoplay.globo.com/<idDocumento>/view`
+How to use: `$ curl -d"user=user1" http://localhost:8080/www.globoplay.globo.com/<idDocumento>/view`

 #### GET: